Golf: Journeyman Collins shoots 60 in PGA Tour event in Alabama

 Jim Furyk has the lowest ever score on tour, a 58, and there have been eight rounds of 59.

-Reporting by Andrew Both in Cary, North Carolina; editing by John Stonestreet
+Reporting by Andrew Both in Cary, North Carolina; editing by John Stonestreet/Peter Rutherford